vtexdocs/help-center-content/docs/announcements/en/smartcheckout-tm-new-version-already-available-for-all-stores.md

 slug: smartcheckout-tm-new-version-already-available-for-all-stores
 legacySlug: smartcheckout-tm-new-version-already-available-for-all-stores
 announcementImageID: ''
-announcementSynopsisEN: 'SmartCheckout™, VTEX's no login and no password one-click-buy checkout, is now fully updated to it's fifth version.'
+announcementSynopsisEN: "SmartCheckout™, VTEX's no login and no password one-click-buy checkout, is now fully updated to it's fifth version."
 ---

 SmartCheckout™, VTEX's no login and no password one-click-buy checkout, is now fully updated to it's fifth version.